Kursk submarine disaster: Weather delays efforts

 Bad weather, 3.7 m waves, strong undersea currents, and limited visibility impaired the rescue crews' ability to conduct operations on Tuesday and Wednesday.
-On Tuesday Mikhail Rudnitsky lowered a diving bell twice, but were unable to connect to the sub.
+On Tuesday Mikhail Rudnitsky lowered a diving bell twice, but could not connect to the sub.
 They also tried and failed to manoeuvre a remotely operated vehicle onto the rescue hatch.

 At 20:00 Tuesday, AS-34 was launched again, but was damaged when it struck a boom as it was being lowered into the sea.
 It was brought back aboard, repaired, and relaunched at 21:10.
 On Tuesday, 15 August, three days after the sinking, the crane ship PK-7500 arrived with the more manoeuvrable Project 18270 Bester-type DSRV (AC-36).
 The weather, though, prevented the PK-7500 from launching the DSRV.
 The rescue team decided to launch the submersible near the coast and tow it to the rescue site with a salvage tug.

-On Wednesday, 16 August, at 00:20, AS-34 twice attempted to attach to the ninth compartment escape hatch, but was unsuccessful.
+On Wednesday, 16 August, at 00:20, AS-34 twice attempted to attach to the ninth compartment escape hatch, but failed.
 It surfaced, and as it was being lifted onto the deck of the mother ship, its propulsion system was seriously damaged.
 The crew of Mikhail Rudnitsky cannibalised the AS-32 to repair the AS-34.
 Rescue operations were suspended while the repairs were made.
 PK-7500 arrived from the coast where it had launched its DSRV.
-It repeatedly lowered the rescue vessel 110 m to the submarine but it was unable to latch onto an escape hatch.
+It repeatedly lowered the rescue vessel 110 m to the submarine but it could not latch onto an escape hatch.
 One of the rescue capsules was damaged by the storm.

 On Thursday at 12:00, Popov reported to the general staff of the Navy that no explosion had occurred on the Kursk, that the sub was intact on the seafloor, and that an "external influence" might have caused a leak between the first and second compartments.
-On Thursday, the Russian DSRV made another attempt to reach the aft area of the submarine, but it was unable to create the vacuum seal necessary to attach to the escape trunk.
-The Russians' 32-hour response time was widely criticised; however, the Submarine Rescue Diving Recompression System aims for deployment in 72 hours.
+On Thursday, the Russian DSRV made another attempt to reach the aft area of the submarine, but it could not create the vacuum seal necessary to attach to the escape trunk.
+The Russians' 32-hour response time was widely criticised.

-The rescue ship Altay attempted to attach a Kolokol diving bell to the sub, but was unsuccessful.
+The rescue ship Altay attempted to attach a Kolokol diving bell to the sub, but failed.
 Russian Navy headquarters in Moscow told media that rescuers had heard tapping from within the boat's hull, spelling "SOS ... water", although the possibility of hearing tapping through the double hull was later discounted.
 Other reports said the sounds had been misinterpreted or were made up.

-Rescue divers did not attempt to tap on the hull to signal potential survivors acoustically.
+Rescue divers did not reportedly attempt to tap on the hull to signal potential survivors acoustically.
 However, video evidence seems to suggest otherwise, as it shows Norwegian divers tapping on the aft rescue hatch while the rescue part of the operation was still underway.

 Fragments of both the outer and inner hulls were found nearby, including a piece of Kursk's nose weighing 5 t, indicating a large explosion in the forward torpedo room.